rimonim/embedplyr/paper/paper.md

 **embedplyr** does not include tools for training new embedding models, but it can load embeddings from a file or download them from online.
 This is especially useful for pretrained word embedding models like GloVe [@pennington2014], word2vec [@mikolov2013a; @mikolov2013b], HistWords [@hamilton2018], and fastText [@bojanowski2017a].
 Hundreds of these models can be conveniently downloaded from online sources with `load_embeddings()`, forgoing the need to search for model files online and juggle incompatible file types.

 One particularly useful feature of `load_embeddings()` is the optional `words` parameter, which allows the user to specify a subset of words to load from the model.
 This allows users to work with large models, which are often too large to load into an interactive environment in their entirety.
-For example, a user may specify the set of unique tokens in their corpus of interest, and load only these from the model.

 ```r